anshudas-coursework/stanford-cs234/README.md

-# stanford-cs234
+# CS 234: Reinforcement Learning

 Coursework and content from CS 234: Reinforcement Learning at Stanford University.
+This repository contains all the code for assignments, projects, etc.